dp-zini/PyRSA/README.md

 # PyRSA

-PyRSA provides a simple way to encrypt and decrypt RSA.
+PyRSA provides a simple way to encrypt and decrypt RSA in python.

 ## Key Features
 - Quickly generate RSA key pairs